Velvet antler: Deer antler spray

-On January 30, 2013, Vijay Singh professional PGA Tour golfer was caught unawares and openly admitted to the personal use of deer antler spray which contained a banned substance at the time.
+On January 30, 2013, Vijay Singh professional PGA Tour golfer was caught unaware and openly admitted to the personal use of deer antler spray which contained a banned substance at the time.
 A week later the World Anti-Doping Agency (WADA) lifted the ban on deer antler spray, but with urgency, "Deer Antler Velvet Spray may contain IGF-1 and WADA recommends therefore that athletes be extremely vigilant with this supplement because it could lead to a positive test."
-The consensus of leading endocrinologists concerning any purported claims and benefits "is simply that there is far too little of the substance in even the purest forms of the spray to make any difference," and "there is no medically valid way to deliver IGF-1 orally or in a spray."
+The consensus of leading endocrinologists concerning any purported claims and benefits "is simply that there is far too little of the substance in even the purest forms of the spray to make any difference", and "there is no medically valid way to deliver IGF-1 orally or in a spray."

 S.W.A.T.S.

 S.W.A.T.S.
 Fitness and Performance was a dietary supplement company that sold deer antler spray and other products.
 The owners began distributing their products to NCAA and NFL athletes in 2008.
-The controversy initially started on March 30, 2009 when Alabama athletic officials sent a cease-and-desist letter to the company's owner that stated: "Refrain from using current student-athletes to endorse products.
+The controversy initially started on March 30, 2009, when Alabama athletic officials sent a cease-and-desist letter to the company's owner that stated: "Refrain from using current student-athletes to endorse products.
 Refrain from contacting current student-athletes.
 Refrain from giving or selling products to current student-athletes."
 The letter was then sent again in 2012.

-In September 2011, S.W.A.T.S lost a lawsuit for 5.4 million dollars concerning an NFL athlete who had tested positive for methyl testosterone.
+In September 2011, S.W.A.T.S lost a lawsuit for $5.4 million dollars concerning an NFL athlete who had tested positive for methyl testosterone.
 In early January 2013 an NFL athlete was accused, by the owner, of taking S.W.A.T.S. deer antler spray for an injury who further failed to provide proof and made a formal apology.

 In September 2013, the headquarters of S.W.A.T.S. was raided and ordered to be shut down by Alabama's attorney general citing "numerous serious and willful violations of Alabama's deceptive trade practices act".
 Among the violations were "claims that the company made about a number of products that were unsupported by scientific research.
 Some of these products were marketed as 'dietary supplements'."
 The assistant Alabama attorney general "says that Deer Antler Spray is dangerous and its sellers are law-breakers."